zeroxoneafour/kwin-autotile/faq.md

 1. Enabling debug mode in the settings
 2. Restarting KWin (usually done by logging out and back in)
 3. Recreating the problematic action
-4. Executing the command `journalctl --user --no-pager -e | grep "Autotile DBG"` in a terminal
+4. Executing the command `journalctl --user --no-pager -e | grep "Autotile"` in a terminal

 In the not-so-distant future, these logs will be _required_ to submit a bug report.
 Any bug reports without them **will not be evaluated**.